locaal-ai/obs-urlsource/README.md

 ## Introduction

 The URL/API Source is a plugin for [OBS Studio](https://obsproject.com) that allows users to add a media source that fetches data from a URL or API endpoint and displays it as text.
-[OBS Forums page](https://obsproject.com/forum/resources/url-api-source-fetch-live-data-and-display-it-on-screen.1756/)
+[OBS Forums page](https://obsproject.com/forum/resources/url-api-source-fetch-live-data-and-display-it-on-screen.1756/).
+Blog post https://www.morethantechnical.com/2023/08/10/url-api-source-obs-plugin/

 ### Usage Tutorial
 Watch a short tutorial on how to use and setup the URL/API source on your OBS scene.